 ~Japan at its Best; Relations with the Sources a Prime Ingredient~

-Chef Ishizuka, a veteran of many a Ginza gem and former 5-year consecutive Michelin-starred head chef in Azabu, serves beautiful bites of the seasons under his own banner.
+Chef Ishizuka, a veteran of many a Ginza gem and former 5-year consecutive Famous gourmet guide-starred head chef in Azabu, serves beautiful bites of the seasons under his own banner.
 A firm believer of chef-source relationships, bonds nurtured over the years and frequent trips to the countryside lend to fresh the ingredients straight from the source; his seafood, selectively procured on the spot with fishing trips the chef himself attends, gives Ishizuka’s sashimi a life like no other.
 A chef’s course-only menu may not be much to look at, but the talkative master takes ques freely, and through conversation deftly creates a personalized course.
 Paired with the 15-plus labels of sake, including some rare and coveted bottles, Ginza Ishizuka offers an extraordinary Japanese cuisine experience of the freshest of the season’s fruits.
 For important receptions and occasions, best give this hidden gem a call.

 ・Address: 1-13-8, Ginza, Chuo-ku, Tokyo